Pixel-Perfect-SDP/Vows-Veils-Documentation/docs/README.md

 - **Events and Orders:** Enable couples to create events and select venues/vendors, linking all relevant information.
 - **Guests:** Store RSVP responses, dietary requirements, and song requests, which drive interactive features like guest lists and dashboards.
 - **Story** Allows couples to create their own relationship story which would then be shown to guests when they RSVP.
+- **Notifications** Allows companies to recieve notifications about the status of their service from the admin.
 - **Real-time updates:** Firestore ensures that any changes made by admins, vendors, or users are immediately reflected across the app, keeping data consistent and interactive.

 <img src="ds.png" alt="image" width="600">